Delegate control for BitLocker recovery keys in Active Directory

 Viewing the BitLocker Recovery Keys

 You can use the BitLocker Drive Encryption Administration Utilities.
-Kindly visit these guides “how to backup existing and new BitLocker recovery keys to Active Directory, and how to backup existing and new BitLocker recovery keys to Active Directory“.
+Kindly visit these guides “how to backup existing and new BitLocker recovery keys to Active Directory.
+Also, see how to backup existing and new BitLocker recovery keys to Active Directory“.
 This can also be done via PowerShell with the command below.

 Get-ADComputer computername | Get-ADObject -pr * | Select-Object distinguishedname, msFVE-REcoveryPassword, whencreated